oracle/weblogic-kubernetes-operator/documentation/3.0/content/faq/resource-settings.md

 Notice that the `NODEMGR_MEM_ARGS` and `USER_MEM_ARGS` environment variables both set `-Djava.security.egd=file:/dev/./urandom` by default, so we have also included them in the above example for specifying a `USER_MEM_ARGS` value.
 This helps speed up Node Manager and WebLogic Server startup time on systems with low entropy.
 {{% /notice %}}

 In some cases, you might only want to configure memory resource requests but not configure memory resource limits.
-In such scenarios, you can use the traditional fixed heap size settings (`-Xms` and `-Xmx`) in your WebLogic Server `USER_MEM_ARGS` instead of the percentage settings (`-XX:MinRAMPercentage` and `-XX:MaxRAMPercentage`).
+In such scenarios, you can use the traditional fixed heap size settings (`-Xms` and `-Xmx`) in your WebLogic Server `USER_MEM_ARGS` instead of the percentage settings (`-XX:InitialRAMPercentage` and `-XX:MaxRAMPercentage`).

 #### CPU resource considerations